 Jason Zhang is an undergraduate student studying neuroscience and computer science.
 He is interested in how neural and social factors influence the perception of internal emotions and personality, and he hopes to attend medical school in the future.
 To relax, he likes to read fiction and play tennis with his friends.

 Dr. Graner's education and training is in medical image analysis.
 He graduated from Carleton College in Northfield, MN with a BA in Physics in 2003 and then attended graduate school at the University of Wisconsin-Madison, receiving a Ph.D. in Medical Physics in 2009.
 His graduate school research focused on the development of kinetic modeling methods for various Positron Emission Tomography (PET) tracers.
 Immediately following graduate school Dr. Graner became a post-doctoral fellow with the National Capital Neuroimaging Consortium (NCNC) in Bethesda, MD.
 At the NCNC he worked on the analysis of task-related and resting state functional magnetic resonance imaging (fMRI) data from active duty US military personnel with chronic symptomology following exposure to traumatic brain injury (TBI).
 In 2011 Dr. Graner started as a research scientist at the National Intrepid Center of Excellence (NICoE) on the Walter Reed National Military Medical Center in Bethesda, continuing his work with fMRI and TBI.
-He joined the LaBar lab in 2014 and will be applying his experience with fMRI to the study of emotional processing.
+He joined the LaBar lab in 2014 and has been applying his experience with fMRI to the study of emotional processing, including the use of multivariate data analysis techniques to investigate related changes in brain activity patterns.
+Dr. Graner is also currently collecting and analyzing the neuroimaging data associated with the EMERALD project.

 Gregory Stewart received his B.S. in neuroscience from Duke University in 2014.
 He then became full time laboratory manager for the Imagination and Modal Cognition (IMC) Lab under Dr. Felipe De Brigard, where he studied hypothetical past thinking and its role in decision making, memory, and emotion.
 In fall of 2015, Greg also became the project coordinator for the Summer Seminars in Neuroscience and Philosophy (SSNAP) at Duke University.
 Under the direction of Dr. Walter Sinnott-Armstrong and Dr. Felipe De Brigard, Greg helped facilitate interdisciplinary research studies between philosophers who wanted to learn neuroscience and neuroscientists who wanted to learn philosophy.
 He became the lab manager at the LaBar lab in the summer of 2017.